-At L'Oréal UK & Ireland, our efforts with regard to modern slavery are part of our wider human rights programme as we know that the abuse of different human rights are often interrelated.
+At L'Oréal UK & Ireland, our efforts with regard to modern slavery are part of our wider human rights programme.

 As with all human rights violations, the L'Oréal Group has a zero-tolerance policy regarding any type of forced labour including modern slavery.